Deleting Facebook? Here Are Social Networks That Will Ensure Your Privacy

 A smartphone-based social network (limited features are available on the web browser), Path is an ad-free service that allows you to record a video cover story (similar to Instagram), ‘check-in’ to different places, and share links to movies and music.
 You can search your timeline by ‘moments’, locations or special occasions like holidays or birthdays, and there is also a messenger for private chats, where you can share photographs, files, and audio messages.

 Behance is a social network where you can showcase your creativity if you are an illustrator, designer or a photographer.
 After you have created your free account, you can share your work under your profile.
 There is also an option to create a group of images, videos, and other digital content through ‘Projects’, which also has an appreciation counter where you can see the number of people who have viewed your work.
+Behance supports various image and video file formats: JPEG, GIF, PNG, MPEG, 3GP, WMV, MP4.
+If you saved your video project as a MOV file, you can always convert MOV clip to MP4 and upload to Behance.
 The best thing about Behance?
 It also helps you succeed professionally, as many companies recruit the desired talent by scouting through different portfolios.

 A networking site for budding musicians, Bandlab allows you to record or upload multiple audio tracks, edit them and publish your compositions.
 Registration is easy and once you are done, you can access different features like the ‘Mix Editor’ mode, where you can create rhythms by using virtual instruments like the piano, drums and bass guitar.
 You also have the option to check the site’s Loop database which has free sample tracks from popular songs, which you can include in your songs.